Central Missouri Mules and Jennies

-The sports teams at the University of Central Missouri are known as the Mules (men) and Jennies (women).
-They participate in the NCAA's Division II and in the Mid-America Intercollegiate Athletics Association.
-NCAA women’s bowling competes in division I.
+The Central Missouri Mules and Jennies are the athletic teams that represent the University of Central Missouri, located in Warrensburg, Missouri, in intercollegiate sports at the Division II level of the National Collegiate Athletic Association (NCAA).
+Central Missouri has primarily competed in the Mid-America Intercollegiate Athletics Association since its founding in the 1912–13 academic year.

 Origin of nickname

 When the 1921–22 school year began, school officials decided "Normals" and "Teachers" were no longer appropriate nicknames for Central's athletic teams.
 Therefore, the school's athletic committee established a contest that promised the winner a three-year postgraduate subscription of the school newspaper.
 More than 80 suggestions were received, but the winning entry was submitted by John Thomason of Chilhowee, Missouri, Class of 1924, who felt that at least one Missouri team should be known as "Mules".

 The "Jennies" nickname for Central Missouri's women's athletic teams was officially adopted in February, 1974 after the school's student newspaper, The Muleskinner, offered a prize of $50 in a contest to choose a nickname for the women's athletic teams.
 Cynthia Almaguer of Knob Noster, Missouri, Class of 1974, was chosen winner from 34 entries.
 Almaguer told the contest judges, "The reason I picked the name is because of the obvious feminine kinship of the jenny to our mule mascot.
 It is a fact that a mule is a descendant of a female donkey – the jenny."

-In truth, however, mules are sired by jack asses (male donkeys) mated to mares (female horses).
-A jenny crossed with a stallion produces a hinny.
+In truth, however, mules are sired by jack asses (male donkeys) mated to mares (female horses); a jenny crossed with a stallion (male horse) produces a hinny.